 This is because so many people are now using their mobile devices to shop online.
 And they don’t want to fill-out a lengthy form to create an account.
 Instead, provide them with a “Guest Checkout” option so that they don’t have to create an account.

 Also, make sure that you accept as many payment options as possible.
 This can include processing payments via PayPal, credit/debit cards, eChecks, and cryptocurrencies.
 The reason?
 It makes the customer feel more comfortable and doesn’t limit you to just one type of payment method.
-Remember, you can’t use every kind of payment methods, but you should definitely test out your site to see which payments your customers prefer.
+Remember, you can’t use every kind of payment.
+However, you should definitely test out your site to see which payments your customers prefer.

 3. Have clear and visible CTAs.